Charleswyt/tf_audio_steganalysis/README.md

 ## File description
 ID      |   File                    |   Function
 :-      |   :-                      |    :-
-1       |   audio_samples           |   some audio samples for shown
+1       |   audio_samples           |   some audio samples
-2       |   data_processing         |   tools which are used for QMDCT coefficients extraction and dataset build 3       |   jupyter                 |   a folder for jupyter debug 4       |   paper                   |   the paper, PPT, dataset and brief introduction of our recent work 5       |   setup                   |   a **requirements.txt** in this folder, which is used to install all packages in this system
-6       |   src                     |   source code
+2       |   data_processing         |   dataset build, tools which are used for QMDCT coefficients extraction and so on 3       |   jupyter                 |   a folder for debug with jupyter 4       |   papers                  |   the paper, presentation, dataset and brief introduction of our recent work 5       |   setup                   |   setup and configuration 6       |   src                     |   source code